I’ve always lived with other people (aka roommates) in order to save money. For me, it was a must rather than a choice.

 What to do?

-At first, the other roommates and I did sit down and discuss what we could do to help the roommate in question.
+At first, the other roommates and I did sit down and discuss what we could do to help the roommate who had a mental illness.

 Should we take her our to dinner and gently help her realize her unusual behavior (i.e. frantic talking)?
 Should we just avoid her altogether?
 Should we just move out?
 Should we ask her to move out instead?